28.06.2024 · Words by Myles

 Professional installers will always follow a checklist before fitting a new composite door into its door frame.
 Installers undertake some checks when fitting your composite door and frame.

-You'll need to ensure the handles on your composite door and its locking system is working correctly.
+You'll need to ensure the handles on your composite door and its locking system are working correctly.

 Manufacturers expose composite doors to strenuous testing and assessment before they reach customers, so you shouldn't have any problems if you've bought your door from a recognised and reputable dealer.

-These checks should confirm that there won't be damage to the door leaf when you use it and that the door will open exactly how it should.
+These checks should confirm that the door leaf will not be damaged when you use it and that the door will open exactly as it should.

-Once you've completed this step, you can be satisfied that you've received your composite door in the condition it should be.
+Once you've completed this step, you can be satisfied that you've received your composite door in its intended condition.

 Design Your Door